Oliver-RC/collection-of-crafts/README.md

 - ### Frameworks, Libraries & Programs Used
   - Balsamiq: used to create the wireframe during the design process.
+  - Gitpod: used for writing the code and using the command line to commit and push to GitHub.
   - Git: used for version control through the gitpod terminal to commit to Git and push to GitHub.
   - GitHub: used to store the projects code after being pushed from Git.
+Used to host repository.
   - Hover.css: used for the links in the nav bar to underline and turn font colour white.
 Used to underline font in the buttons.
 Curser turns to sa hand icon when hovered over link.
   - Google Fonts: used to import the 'Permanent Market' with 'Cursive' as the fallback font on headings and the 'Open Sans' with 'Sans-Serif' as the fallback font on the content.
   - Font Awesome: used for icons in the footer and icons within the content of the site for aesthetic and UX purposes.